The signs of emotional abuse in a toxic relationship

 It can take many forms, including verbal attacks, manipulation, humiliation, constant criticism, and withholding affection or support.

-Emotional abuse can occur in any type of relationship, including a romantic relationship, a friendship, within family bonds, and amongst work colleagues.
+This type of abuse can occur in any type of relationship, including a romantic relationship, a friendship, within family bonds, and amongst work colleagues.

 There is a difference between emotional and physical abuse.